knpuniversity/oauth/knpu/facebook.md

 When we try it out, we *do* go to Facebook's `/dialog/oauth` with the `client_id`, `redirect_uri` and `scope` parameters.
 But we get an error:

-    Given URL is not allowed by the Application configuration.: One or more of the given URLs is not allowed by the App's settings.
+    Given URL is not allowed by the Application configuration.
+One or more of the given URLs is not allowed by the App's settings.
 It must match the Website URL or Canvas URL, or the domain must be a subdomain of one of the App's domains.